teresiawairimu/alx-system_engineering-devops/0x19-postmortem/README.md

 Improvements/Fixes:
 1. Implement a review process for critical configuration files to catch typos and errors before they go live
 2. Use automation tools like Puppet to apply fixes consistently across environments and prevent manual errors.
-3. Regularly activate and monitor WordPress debugging to catch potential issuesearly.
+3. Regularly activate and monitor WordPress debugging to catch potential issues early.

 Tasks:
 1. Deploy the Puppet Manifest to automatically correct the typo if it appears again.
 2. Conduct a code review of all critical WordPress configuration files to identify and correct any other potential issues.